nasa-fornax/fornax-documentation/documentation/intro_FSC.md

 * on large cloud-hosted data sets that would be cumbersome to download;
 * that require complicated software pre-installed on the platform; or
-* that are parallelizable and require more compute than they currently have access to.
+* that are parallelizable and require a large number of CPUs.